 This large collection of photographs also enabled The Queenslander to promptly publish the portraits as soon as the casualty lists were issued.
 Photos were re-published as reports of wounded or missing soldiers were received and again as pages were created as a Roll of Honour.

 State Library has digitised all of the soldier portraits in The Queenslander and is making them available online through One Search, our catalogue.
-More than 11, 000 are now available with more being added each week.

 The project to make these portraits available online has been aided by a team of volunteers who have worked tirelessly to assist State Library staff.
 We thank them for their efforts and assistance.